 Since I launched my blog, I have had to become creative to fit regular exercise into my daily routine.
 The time I spent at the gym is now my peak writing time.
 But if I don’t fit in enough exercise, I am sluggish and my mood suffers.

 At the moment, I try to hit my 10,000 steps every day.
 If the sun is shining, I listen to my favorite music while I walk around our property soaking up the vitamin D. If it is raining, I use the living area in my house as my track, and I walk periodically throughout the day.

 It is less important what you do, than how often you do it.
-Consistency is the key if you want to reap the health benefits of any exercise program.
+Consistency is the key if you want to reap the health benefits of this self-care habit.

 4. A Well-Balanced Diet